algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ## 1. Introduction

-### 1.1 Project overview

 The goal of this project is to create a virtual CPU and a compiler of our own assembly language.
 The language used to create both the CPU and the compiler must be made in C.

 ### 1.2 Prior knowledge

-This document is using multiple technical terms and principle related to computer science.
+This document uses multiple technical terms and principles related to computer science.
 Thus this document is mainly written for:

 - Software engineers,
 - Current project collaborator,
 - Reviewer possessing prior knowledge.

-Additionally, before reading this document, please be aware that the ALGORISK assembly is expleined in the <a href="./functional_specifications.md">functional specifications</a>.
+Additionally, before reading this document, please be aware that the ALGORISK assembly is explained in the functional specifications.
 We recommend reviewing that document first for a comprehensive understanding of the ALGORISK assembly.

 ## 2. File architecture